False brome identification and control

 Follow up is critical to successful eradication of false brome.
 Plan to go back and clean up the infested area each year for several seasons in order to exhaust the seed bank and find any survivors.
 Visit the site in early summer to get to plants before they set seed.

 - Washington State Noxious Weed Control Board (external link)

 - False Brome Working Group, Institute for Applied Ecology (external link)

 - TNC Global Invasive Species Team Brachypodium sylvaticum Weed Alert (external link)

 - Oregon Department of Agriculture False Brome Fact Sheet (external link)

-- Cal-IPC false brome Brachypodium sylvaticum alert (external link)
+- Cal-IPC false brome Brachypodium sylvaticum profile (external link)

 False brome (Brachypodium sylvaticum) photos

 Photos on this page courtesy of Bruce Newhouse and Glenn Miller.
 Please do not use these images without permission from the photographers.

 - Please notify us through our online infestation form